jeffy893/posterity/2024-05-25_Queens_Gambit.md

 I am limited in my understanding of anthropolgy, and am coming to grips with: "white man paperwork" being very difficult because of the low-context communications.
 "Dignity on both sides" is a possible phen in a High-Context society.
 Ingenuity (e.g. carrier pigeons being able to carry an ounce) will always exist; even, if "laundering correlated predicate offences" are bottlenecked through the layers of the internet.

 So What?
-Well... this is called a [Cloud Share](https://jefferson.cloud) and is a methodology for something on the quivalence of a Personal Brand.
+Well... this is called a [Cloud Share](https://jefferson.cloud) and is a methodology for something on the equivalence of a Personal Brand.

 Where this is headed?